matthewhenderson15/google-homepage/README.md

 This is my first project demonstrating my skills in HTML/CSS.
-In this project I have learned...
+In this project I built the Google homepage using basic HTML and CSS.
+This comes from the Odin Project curriculum.

-From The Odin Project's Web Development 101 (http://www.theodinproject.com/courses/web-development-101/lessons/html-css)
+To view this project please visit my Github pages: https://matthewhenderson15.github.io/google-homepage/.